sftcd/openssl/esnistuff/resumption.md

 We'll start on the client side.

 client:
-	- In order to not require a DNS library in the client library, we require the command line arguments to be supplied each time.
-	- The ESNIKeys stuff can change (due to timing/geography) but we want the same HIDDEN value always.
 	- add encservername to session (partly done)
 		- to be undone!
 	- undo the above because we wanna check that the new SNI (ESNI or SNI)